Historic Food Program

 Add a splash of Texas flavor to your Saturday tour with one of our historic lunches.
 Dine on country ham and pan gravy, feast on a traditional Victorian meal at the 1890s Davis Mansion or sample some real Texas-style barbecue at the 1930s Bachelor House where cowboys would rest and relax after a long day working cattle.

 Meals are held on Saturdays and rotate through seven historic venues.
 (Note dates below.)
 Menus are changed to reflect the site.
 Meal prices do not include general admission to the Park.
 Historic lunches are open only to our Park guests so purchase of admission to Park is required and is payable upon arrival.
+Summer Saturday meals are served at 12 noon with historical background information beginning at 11:45.
+Pick up your tickets early to be at the lunch site by 11:45 so you don’t miss anything!

 $14.00 for adults and kids ages 13+ ($15.00 for holidays & special event meals)